 Common Questions About Histidine

-Histidine is an essential amino acid that plays a crucial role in the growth and repair of tissues.
-It is also a precursor for histamine, which is involved in immune response, gastric acid secretion, and neurotransmission.
+Histidine is an amino acid that plays a crucial role in the growth and repair of tissues.
+It is also a precursor for histamine, which is involved in immune response.
 Additionally, histidine is important for the maintenance of the myelin sheath, which protects nerve cells.

-Low levels of histidine may contribute to poor growth, anemia, and potential immune system dysfunction.
-It is important to consume foods rich in histidine, such as meat, poultry, fish, dairy products, eggs, nuts, and seeds, to ensure adequate intake of this essential amino acid.
+It is important to consume foods rich in histidine, such as meat, fish, dairy, eggs, soy beans, nuts, and seeds, to ensure adequate intake of this amino acid.

 Histidine Daily Requirement Calculator